maxloosmu/gsheet/DevLog04.md

+## Actions to take to run the Legal Spreadsheet
+- When a new spreadsheet is created, all the existing code will be cut and pasted into the files Code.gs and main.html.
+After that, the Run button on the menu of the Script Editor will have to be clicked and the processes approved.
+- After approving the processes, click on the Triggers button in the left sidemenu and create a new trigger for the onChange function, responding to On Change events.

 #### BabyLegalSSv0.9.1.0 Summary
 Goals
 - Since I could not determine the feasibility of using the `onChange` function unless I try it, BabyLegalSSv0.9.1.0 will be used to test this function.